 Pack Light, Travel Light

 Excessive luggage can become a nightmare.
 Travel Ultralight by packing as minimum as you can.
-And you may buy stuff in Malaysia, you’ll need space for it in your luggage.
+And you may buy stuff in Malaysia, but you’ll need space for it in your luggage.

 Don’t Drink The Tap Water